priestd09/corda/docs/source/key-concepts-ledger.rst

 .. topic:: Summary

    * *The ledger is subjective from each peer's perspective*
-   * *If two peers share an on-ledger fact, they are guaranteed to always see the same version*
+   * *Two peers are always guaranteed to see the exact same version of any on-ledger facts they share*

 Overview
 --------